Zazam

-Zazam (ززم) (Note: Also romanized as Zazom) is a village in, and the capital of, Borborud-e Gharbi Rural District of Borborud-e Gharbi District, Aligudarz County, Lorestan province, Iran.
+Zazam (ززم) (Note: Also romanized as Zazom) is a village in, and the capital of, Borborud-e Gharbi Rural District in Borborud-e Gharbi District of Aligudarz County, Lorestan province, Iran.
 The previous capital of the rural district was the village of Shahpurabad, now a city.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,405 in 266 households, when it was in the Central District.
 The following census in 2011 counted 1,447 people in 326 households.
-The 2016 census measured the population of the village as 1,386 people in 349 households, by which time the rural district had been separated from the district in the establishment of Borborud-e Gharbi District.
+The 2016 census measured the population of the village as 1,386 people in 349 households, by which time the rural district had been separated from the district in the formation of Borborud-e Gharbi District.